 Glaudini spoke on this point saying, “I wanted there to be a safe place for those who share in the values of human life easily accessible on campus.
 It’s unfortunate that it took the circumstances that happened [the Planned Parenthood fundraiser] to create a respect life group on campus, but I am nevertheless very proud of its existence.”

-She also reported that the revamped pro-life club was planning to fundraise for various pro-life groups, such a pregnancy help organizations and adoption agencies.
+She also reported that the revamped pro-life club was planning to fundraise for various pro-life groups, such a pregnancy resource centers and adoption agencies.
 The group will also be taking part in the National Pro-Life March in January.

 The situation at LMU serves as an important reminder of why pro-life groups are so important.
 We will always have to fight against the abortion industry, whether that be in our communities, churches, or campuses.
 Even on campuses we might deem as pro-life (such as LMU), the abortion industry can sneak in.
 In fact, it’s a trend we’re seeing at many Catholic and faith-based schools right now.